matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 <h3 id="development">Development</h3>

 Aah, finally 😊 now you can start with your code.
-Recreate your design using your coding languages and your favourite tools.
+Recreate your design using your the coding languages you [decided](#technologies) on and your favourite tools.

 During this time, you will get to:
 - Spend a lot of time trying different ways to implement a feature.
 - Follow best practices and conventions.
+- Revisit your notes and take other short tutorials.
 - Become a close friend of [Google](https://www.google.com/), [StackOverflow](https://stackoverflow.com/), [Youtube](https://www.youtube.com/) or [Grepper](https://www.codegrepper.com/).
 - Create numerous branches and make several commits.
 - Create Pull Requests and close issues.